 - Potassium

-Recently, edamame is gaining recognition outside of Asia due to increasing health consciousness.
-You should be able to find fresh edamame during the summer and frozen edamame regardless of the season at Asian grocery stores.
+Recently, it has gained recognition outside of Asia due to growing health consciousness.
+You can find fresh edamame during the hot summer months and frozen edamame year-round.

 Ingredients